stat545ubc-2022/MaithiliDevadas/MiniDataAnalysis2.md

 that the mean_perimeter and mean_area was higher for malignant diagnosis as compared to benign diagnosis.
 It would be interesting to understand whether this difference is significant and whether these characteristics of the cancer cell can determine the type of diagnosis.
+Additionally, it would be interesting to understand the relationship between perimeter and area.
 <!----------------------------------------------------------------------------->

 Now, try to choose a version of your data that you think will be